-(Universit'adell'Insubria, Como-Italy).
+Abstract: I will report on joint work M.A.
+Barja (UPC, Barcelona) and L. Stoppino (Universit'adell'Insubria, Como-Italy).

-Given a generically finite map $a: X \to A$ , where X is a smooth projective variety bundles on X. A key tool in these proofs is the introduction of a real function, the continuous continuous rank function, that also allows us to simplify considerably the proof of the Clifford-Severi inequalities.
+The factorization theorem also allows us to improve, under certain assumptions on the map $a: X \rightarrow A$, the known Clifford-Severi and Castelnuovo type numerical inequalities for line bundles on X. A key tool in these proofs is the introduction of a real function, the continuous continuous rank function, that also allows us to simplify considerably the proof of the Clifford-Severi inequalities.